Zamiell/jud6s/README.md

 ## Installation & Uninstallation

-Go into the directory that corresponds with the ruleset you want to play and copy all of the files to:
+There is a directory for each of the 5 modes.
+Go into the directory that corresponds with the ruleset that you want to play and then copy all of the files to:

 `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\resources\`